sandstede-lab/Context_Specific_Network_Generation/README.md

 We adapted some of our functions from an online GitHub toolbox: octave-networks-toolbox, DOI: 10.5281/zenodo.22398 (http://dx.doi.org/10.5281/zenodo.22398).
 Additionally, we adapted an additional function from the MATLAB Central File Exchange by Tristan Ursell (see reference [1]).
 The specific files are cited in the Exposition below.
 All other files were written by the authors.

 This software reproduces the computations presented in K. Mallory, J.R.
 Abrams, A. Schwartz, M.V.
-Ciocanel, A. Volkening, and B. Sandstede, "Influenza spread on context-specific networks lifted from interaction-based diary data" (2020).
-In preparation.
+Ciocanel, A. Volkening, and B. Sandstede, "Influenza spread on context-specific networks lifted from interaction-based diary data," Royal Society Open Science (2021). https://doi.org/10.1098/rsos.191876

 Details about the method can be found in the manuscript.